Perth railway station

 Perth railway station is the largest station on the Transperth network, serving the central business district of Perth, Western Australia.
-It serves as an interchange between the Airport, Armadale, Fremantle, Joondalup, Mandurah and Midland lines as well as Transwa's Australind service.
+It serves as an interchange between the Airport, Armadale, Ellenbrook, Fremantle, Midland, and Thornlie–Cockburn lines as well as Transwa's Australind service.
+It is also directly connected to Perth Underground railway station, which has the Yanchep and Mandurah lines.

 History

 Establishment

 The foundation stone for the original Richard Roach Jewell-designed Perth station was laid on 10 May 1880, with the station opening on 1 March 1881 as part of the Eastern Railway from Fremantle to Guildford.
 The station had one through platform with a terminating dock platform at the east end; however it soon proved to be inadequate for the growing railway, and after the opening of the Armadale line in 1889 put further stress on the facility it was decided that a larger station would be built.

 The new, larger Victorian Free Classical style station building, designed by George Temple-Poole, was opened south of the original station in 1894, with the old building demolished and replaced by a new island platform.
 The new station building, still in use today, has been expanded numerous times since being built, including the addition of two wings at the east and west ends of the building.
 A planned third storey and clocktower were never built.
 A collection of freight and administrative offices and tearooms were also part of the railway station complex.
 The station initially had the Barrack Street and William Street bridges as limiting factors to its further development, though platforms to the west of the station that ran underneath the Horseshoe Bridge were eventually constructed.

 The station was the centre of the Western Australian Government Railways system, with most regional trains originating from the station, and it also served as the headquarters of the agency until 1976.
-Following the cessation of most regional services, the completion of standard gauge tracks to East Perth station, and the relocation of most administrative offices to the Westrail Centre, by the late 1970s Perth station remained only as a terminus for The Australind service to Bunbury, as well as an interchange for Transperth's suburban services.
+Following the cessation of most regional passenger services, the completion of standard gauge tracks to East Perth station, and the relocation of most administrative offices to the Westrail Centre, by the late 1970s Perth station remained only as a terminus for The Australind service to Bunbury, as well as an interchange for Transperth's suburban services.

 The railway building has at times housed various commercial operations as well as police offices.
 The WA Craft Council was a tenant in the 1980s.
-For a considerable length of time the forecourt area was used for car parking, though this is now very limited except for official vehicles.
+For a considerable length of time the forecourt area was used for car parking, though this is no longer the case.